openshift/coredns-mdns/README.md

 the `192.168.1.1` address.
 The interface lookup is dynamic each time an mDNS query is sent, so if the address moves to a different interface the plugin will automatically switch to the new one.

+## Service Discovery

+Queries to mDNS are constrained to the `.local` TLD, alternative domains that an mDNS server publishes are not supported by this plugin.

+If a query is not responding, check the log for hosts discovered by this plugin reported as `mdnsHosts`.
+The plugin will populate `mdnsHosts` by **only discovering** mDNS services of the type `_workstation._tcp`.

+### Publishing `_workstation._tcp` service with Avahi

+Avahi is commonly installed on Linux systems as the default mDNS server.
+Your distro may have it configured to publish this service by default, however distros that follow upstream have this feature disabled for security reasons.
+While it is not required to be enabled to respond to explicit requests, it is required for service discovery over mDNS which this plugin relies on.

+You can publish the workstation service by enabling `publish-workstation=yes` under `[publish]` within your Avahi config (`/etc/avahi/avahi-daemon.conf`).
+To check that it's discovered, use `avahi-browse --all --resolve --terminate`.

+You can alternatively publish a service to an existing hostname (eg configured in `/etc/avahi/hosts` or `avahi-publish --address <hostname> <ip>`) with `avahi-publish --service friendly_name _workstation._tcp 42 --domain=local --host=your-hostname.local`, `--domain` allows for publishing to a different domain(group, defaults to `local`), while `--host` is the FQDN including the `.local` (this can differ from `.local`, as the plugin discovery is actually based on the `local` domain, however the plugin does not properly handle the FQDN), the port number has no relevance to this plugins functionality but is required by `avahi-publish --service`.